A Note On Wide Load Permits

 To tackle road improvements faster and to provide a safer work environment for work zone workers, the Odessa District is asking permitted wide loads to travel U.S. Highway 285 between Pecos and the New Mexico state line between 7 a.m. and 11 a.m. weekdays.

-Loads wider than 8 feet 6 inches require a permit from the Department of Motor Vehicles.
+Loads wider than 11 feet require a permit from the Department of Motor Vehicles.
 Wide loads moving through the corridor throughout the day presents safety challenges for the contractors working in the work zones as well as drivers/travelers who may be confused by traffic control devices that are often displaced by wide loads.

 To accommodate wide load traffic, the Odessa District is designating a travel window from 7 a.m. to 11 a.m. through the permitting process for wide loads to use the Highway 285 corridor between Pecos and the New Mexico state line.